opendaylight/infrautils/docs/getting-started-guide/features.rst

 use Blueprint OSGi service dependency.
-If there is no technical service dependency but only a logical functional one, then in infrautils.ready.order there is a convenience sugar utility to publish "marker" FunctionalityReady interfaces to the OSGi service registry; unlike real services, these have no implementing code, but another bundle could depend on one to enforce start up order one (using regular bluepring <reference> in XML or
+If there is no technical service dependency but only a logical functional one, then in infrautils.ready.order there is a convenience sugar utility to publish "marker" FunctionalityReady interfaces to the OSGi service registry; unlike real services, these have no implementing code, but another bundle could depend on one to enforce start up order one (using regular Blueprint <reference> in XML or
-@OsgiService annotation).
+@Reference annotation).

 A known limitation of the current implementation of infrautils.ready is that its "wait until ready" loop runs only once, after installation of infrautils.ready (by boot feature usage, or initial single line feature:install).